seongilp/pii_scan/django_frontend/README.md

 # Django Frontend for Privacy Scanner

-This is a Django-based frontend for the Privacy Scanner API.
-It provides a user-friendly web interface to interact with the FastAPI backend for scanning databases for privacy-related information.
+This is a Django-based frontend for the Privacy Scanner API, styled with [shadcn/ui](https://ui.shadcn.com/) components and [Tailwind CSS](https://tailwindcss.com/).
+It provides a modern, user-friendly web interface to interact with the FastAPI backend for scanning databases for privacy-related information.

 ## Features

+- Modern UI with shadcn/ui components
+- Responsive design
+- Dark mode support
 - Dashboard with statistics and API status
 - Database configuration management
 - Scan job management